Word Counter & SEO Analyser

 A word counter works by splitting your text at whitespace boundaries, spaces, tabs, and line breaks, and counting each resulting token.
 That sounds simple, but edge cases matter: hyphenated words like "well-known" are typically counted as one word by most processors (including Microsoft Word), while contractions like "don't" count as one word, not two.

-Our tool goes beyond basic counting.
-It also analyses characters (with and without spaces), sentences (split at full stops, question marks, and exclamation marks), and paragraphs (separated by blank lines).
+Beyond the basic count, it also analyses characters (with and without spaces), sentences (split at full stops, question marks, and exclamation marks), and paragraphs (separated by blank lines).
 These metrics feed into the readability and SEO scores.

 Reading time is calculated at 200 words per minute (the average adult silent reading speed) and speaking time at 150 words per minute (average conversational pace).
 Both are approximations, your actual speed depends on content complexity and familiarity with the subject.